 “How much longer do I have to stay locked in here?”

 I walked around the corner.
 An old bike with stripped tires and one badly bent wheel lay on its side to my right.
 In front of me, a sturdy crosshatched metal fence, like a grate, ran from floor to ceiling, separating me from the rest of the space.
 There was a single gate in the middle, painted the same sea green as the rest of the metal.
 The room had two thin windows on the left wall, near the ceiling, not more than five or six inches high.
-Sunlight entered as a pair of angled shafts that struck the opposite wall, just above the homemade wooden workbench that filled it’s length.
-There was a hutch at the near end and water damage at the back.
-There were rags piled underneath it, next to a few boxes.
+Sunlight entered as a pair of angled shafts that struck the opposite wall, just above the homemade wooden workbench that filled its length.
+There was a hutch at the near end with water damage at it base.
+Rags were piled underneath it, next to a few boxes.

-Directly under the windows was a single fold-out cot with a striped mattress, a few old blankets, and one new one, which covered the sole occupant, an African man near 60.
+Directly under the windows was a single fold-out cot with a striped mattress, two old blankets, and one new one, which covered the sole occupant, an African man near 60.
 In the middle of the room, a brown card table stood defiantly on three fold-down legs next to a pair of matching chairs, one of which had been overturned.
-The top of the table was nearly covered in wrappers, empty food bags, a couple dirty glasses, and a bunch of crumpled cigarette packs.
-There was a little ceramic ashtray as well, piled high.
+The top of the table was nearly covered in torn wrappers, empty food bags, dirty glasses, and a bunch of crumpled cigarette packs.
+There was a little ceramic ashtray as well, piled high with butts and ash.
 On the side it said Greetings from the Grand Canyon.

-I took the carton of cigarettes I’d bought out of its bag and pressed it against the grate.
+I took the carton of cigarettes I’d bought out of its bag and pressed it against the grate as a peace offering.

 “Is that supposed to make me want to let you in?” the man said without getting up.

-He had a heavy African accent that I couldn’t otherwise place and wore a pair of woman’s jeans that were too big for his narrow frame, held by a woven belt, into which had been tucked a pale yellow Statue of Liberty T-shirt.
+He had a heavy African accent—I didn’t know what language he spoke—and wore a pair of women’s jeans that were too big for his narrow frame, held by a woven belt, into which had been tucked a pale yellow Statue of Liberty T-shirt.
 The cuffs of his jeans were rolled over white tube socks.
 His beard was grizzled, and he had a $5 Casio watch on his wrist.
 Covering his head was the same white kufi cap he’d been wearing when we first met.

 All other things being equal, his encounter with the ghoul hadn’t left him any worse for wear—at least not physically.

-“You want me to just leave it out here?”
+“You want me to leave all this out here?”
 I asked, lifting the bags.

 I caught of whiff of human waste then.
-It wasn’t strong, but it was definitely there.
+It wasn’t strong, but it was insistent.
 Like the smell that wafted from the bathroom when I was a kid, after my dad was done with it.
 I resisted the urge to cover my nose.